samronsin/web_monitoring/README.md

 ## Installing a new application to test

-### 1. Create a subdirectory in the services directory
+### 1. Create a new subdirectory in the services directory and a config.json file inside
+Your directory tree should look like this:
 ```tree
 web_monitoring
 +--check_webservice.py